Champions League final possible line-ups and team news | UEFA Champions League

 Dortmund

 BVB's convincing 4-2 quarter-final second leg victory against Atlético de Madrid brought a new consistency in the starting line-up.
 Coach Edin Terzić used the same line-up in this match and in the two duels with Paris in the semi-finals.
 This decision saw central defender Niklas Süle and midfielders Felix Nmecha, Donyell Malen and Jamie Bynoe-Gittens, who had all been starting XI candidates in the current Champions League season, drop out of the team.
 Club icon Marco Reus, meanwhile, has seen his role become one of a substitute.
-Expect the same again with Emre Can, Marcel Sabitzer and Julian Brandt in the centre, and Jadon Sancho and Karim Adeyemi on the wings.
+Emre Can, Marcel Sabitzer and Julian Brandt are deployed in the centre, and Jadon Sancho and Karim Adeyemi on the wings.

 Matthias Rötters, Dortmund reporter